Underneath the surface of narcissistic abuse with Nicole Kranz

 Sex is for them just a tool to keep the supply hooked, manipulated and confused.
 They can hide behind the idea of libertinism and polygamy, though the only thing they are interested in is to feed from the supply's devaluation.
 They suppress the supply's identity by imposing their fantasies as an ultimate attempt of domination.

 "He was so proud of me, so proud he'd tell everyone that because of me he'd achieved the highest level of his perverse sexuality.
 All while pretending to support my individuality and my freedom, he'd put me in a dangerous little cage.'

 Swinger clubs are second homes for sexual perverts.
-Nicole has no holding back whilst describing the atmosphere of this places in "Bullshit".
+Nicole has no holding back whilst describing the atmosphere of these places in "Bullshit".

-These clubs are the resume of everything the most cheap, mediocre, creepy and dirty that you can imagine.
-There is absolutely nothing glamourous there, and honestly, I have not seen many happy women either.
+These clubs are the resume of everything the cheapest, mediocre, creepy and dirty that you can imagine.
+There is absolutely nothing glamorous there, and honestly, I have not seen many happy women either.